Erwin Neutzsky-Wulff: A modern grimoire

-Transcendent ambitions forge the massive arguments appearing in Rum <21> (2001), his greatest fictional work to date, and the prose work Det overnaturlige <22> (2004) expounding on the essence and forms of religious experience and reality itself, treating much the same topics as the earlier Okkultisme and Magi, only now in much more depth.
+Transcendent ambitions forge the massive arguments appearing in Rum (2001, Room), his greatest fictional work to date, and the prose work Det overnaturlige (2004, The Supernatural) expounding on the essence and forms of religious experience and reality itself, treating much the same topics as the earlier Okkultisme and Magi, only now in much more depth.
 These parallel works fulfil these ambitions fully from two different holds.

-The heavy Rum is illustrated with a deliberate "bad taste" by Jørgen Bitsch.
+Rum is illustrated with a deliberate "bad taste" by Jørgen Bitsch.
 The plot is set in separated rooms: A girl selling herself as a sex slave, a man in a bunker after a nuclear war, an expedition to an alien planet, a haunted house investigator and finally, a poet not knowing he is an inspirational source for a mass murderer.
 These rooms can be thought of as interlinked: They are books read by the man in the bunker or visions seen by the slave girl etc. Neutzsky-Wulff and his wife also appear.
 Later, the characters exchange locations.
 Reality constrains itself to self-created rooms and the apparently incoherent action is deliberately supposed to influence the reader to assume a magical way of thinking.
 It is an abyssal book, hardly fully comprehensible by any but a few.

 The prose Det overnaturlige, more or less exactly like Okkultisme and Magi, is at the same time meant to displace them by writing a modern grimoire.
 It is information-dense, cut to the bone and indirectly demands that the reader study a number of texts only referred to in the book to properly understand it.
 The book describes the mystic initiation, a radical practice requiring women to be sexually enslaved (as in Rum), whereas men have to undergo a kind of virtual castration.
 Themes as diverse as kabbalah, the mystic traditions of the Holy Grail, Gnosticism, fairy tales, Mozart's The Magic Flute and Wagner are treated in depth.

 Critique

-Neutzsky-Wulff's books are quite unlike most contemporary Danish literature and can read like the texts of a strange, foreign religion at times.
-Time has shown that critics have a tendency to ignore them.
+Neutzsky-Wulff's books differ from most contemporary Danish literature, reading at times like texts of a strange, foreign religion.